-However, we very quickly elected to hop back in our vehicle, sprint north, cross the inlet east at Akuryeri, and head further north.
-We set up just north of Akureyri for the best shots of the evening.
+However, we very quickly elected to hop back in our vehicle, sprint north, cross the inlet east at Akuryeri on Route 1, and then head further north on Route 1.
+We set up just north of Akureyri (at this parking lot on a road just off of Route 1) for the best shots of the evening.
 The show started slowly with a spot-light like spray coming from the north/northwest:

 Soon thereafter, the Aurora burst into such full bloom all across the sky from the NW to the NE, it lit up the foreground and even my widest angle lenses could not hope to capture it all.
 I tried to do panoramas, but even squeezing the exposure down to 8s, the Aurora was changing too quickly to do panos.
 So I finally pointed my camera at the most intense part of the show, came up with a reasonably good composition, and set my intervalometer to take photos every 8 seconds.
 I then sat back and enjoyed the show!

 I have already made that hour-long sequence into a beautiful time lapse video which I'm planning to integrate with the rest of my Iceland video and then share with y'all before too long.
 Here's one more shot from the sequence:

 So how do I shoot Aurora Borealis?

 You must use manual M mode on your camera, where you're setting aperture, ISO, and shutter speed.
 You can look at my settings above to get a ballpark idea on settings; don't be afraid to tweak them to match the brightness of the aurora that you're seeing, as well as ambient light from moon or light pollution.
 Turn off flash.
 You'll generally want a wide-angle and as fast (large aperture, small F-number) a lens as possible.